-A decrease arising as a result of a revaluation should be recognised as an expense to the extent that it exceeds any amount previously credited to the revaluation surplus relating to the same asset.
-[IAS 16.40]
+A decrease arising as a result of are valuation should be recognized as an expense to the extent that it exceeds any amount previously credited to the revaluation surplus relating to the same asset.
+[IAS16.40]

-When a revalued asset is disposed of, any revaluation surplus may be transferred directly to retained earnings, or it may be left in equity under the heading revaluation surplus.
+When are valued asset is disposed of, any revaluation surplus may be transferred directly to retained earnings, or it may be left in equity under the heading revaluation surplus.
 The transfer to retained earnings should not be made through the income statement.
 [IAS 16.41].
 The idea of transferring the revaluation surplus to the retained earnings post the disposal of a revalued asset is that, now these reserves become free and available for distribution.